maziac/dezogif/documentation/Design.md

 # UART
-The USB serial converters usually only have small RX buffers and the Zx Next UARTs support no flow control.
+The USB serial converters usually only have small RX buffers and the Zx Next UARTs support no flow control (at least for KS1 and N-Go).
 Therefore it can happen that data sent from the ZX Next is not accepted at the USB serial converter when its buffer is full.
 Usually a PC or mac should be fast enough to retrieve the data but vscode/DeZog runs under node with limited parallizing capabilities.
 So it can happen rarely that bytes get lost.
 Especially if a lot of data (e.g. memory read of 32k of data) would be transferred.